Last updated: May 4, 2026

 Homestead exemption

 - What it is: Louisiana’s core homeowner exemption.
-It shields the first $7,500 of assessed value, which is commonly described as $75,000 of market value.
+It shields up to $7,500 of assessed value, commonly described as $75,000 of market value.

 - Who can get it: Owners who own and occupy the home by December 31 as a primary residence.
 You can only have one homestead exemption.
-The guide from the House Fiscal Division also says it can apply on up to 160 acres with the owner-occupied residence.
+The homestead rule also covers some trust, usufruct, surviving-spouse, and co-owner situations, but the paperwork can be more complex.

 - How it helps: It cuts the taxable value right away.
-In some parishes, local offices estimate the savings at about $750 to $800 per year in East Baton Rouge or roughly $800 in St. Charles, but your actual savings depend on local millage.
+Some parishes give local savings estimates, but your actual savings depend on local millage and whether city taxes are involved.

 - How to apply: File with the parish assessor.
-Some parishes want in-person filing, some allow online steps, and some use appointments.
-For example, Ascension offers an online Homestead App, while Orleans uses appointments and document uploads.
+Some parishes use online steps, some use appointments, and some require an office visit.
+For example, Ascension homestead filing includes an online option, while Orleans homestead filing uses online documents and a virtual appointment.

 - What to gather: Usually an ID, proof of ownership, and proof you live there.
-Orleans asks for proof of ownership, ID, and a current utility or cable bill.
-St. Charles asks for ID and, if available, proof of square footage.
+Orleans asks for an ID matching the property and a current utility, cable, or landline bill.

 Special Assessment Level for seniors age 65 and older

 - What it is: Louisiana’s senior freeze.
-It freezes the assessed value of a homestead once you qualify under La.
-Const.
-Art.
-VII, Section 18(G).
+It freezes the assessed value of a homestead once you qualify.

 - How it helps: It can stop future reassessment increases from raising the home’s assessed value.
-But it does not freeze the millage rate, so taxes can still rise if rates or charges change.
-Ascension says this plainly: it freezes assessed value, not your taxes.
+It does not freeze the millage rate.
+Taxes can still rise if rates or other charges change.
+The Ascension Assessor says this plainly: it freezes assessed value, not your taxes.

 - How to apply: File a signed application with the parish assessor.
-Louisiana law says the owner, spouse, or legally qualified representative may apply with the assessor of the parish, or in Orleans with the district assessor.
+Louisiana law allows the owner, spouse, or legally qualified representative to apply.

 - What to gather: ID, prior-year signed federal return, and income proof.
-Orleans also asks for Social Security or pension award letters and, if you no longer file taxes, an IRS no-file letter after April 15.
+Some offices may also ask for Social Security or pension letters.

 Disabled veteran exemption and related veteran relief